 - When applying for jobs you may be asked to enter information from your CV on to the online system.
-The easiest way to do this is to copy and paste the relevant parts of your CV into your application. - As our application review is name blind, please ensure your name, email address or telephone number are not within your CV. - Your CV is a document that allows you to summarise your education, work history, skills and experience which relate to the competencies required for the job. - Before inserting your CV, familiarise yourself with the job desciprtion, person specification and consider whether you meet the essential job requirements. - We recommend your CV is no longer than 3 x A4 pages long. - Proof read your CV application check your spelling and grammar. - Check the application closing date and time and make sure you submit your application in advance.
+As our application review is name blind, please ensure your name, email address or telephone number are not within your CV. - The easiest way to do this is to copy and paste the relevant parts of your CV into vour application. - Your CV is a document that allows you to summarise your education, work history, skills and experience which relate to the competencies required for the job. - Before inserting your CV, familiarise yourself with the job description, person specification and consider whether you meet the essential job requirements. - We recommend your CV is no longer than 3 x A4 pages long. - Proof read your CV application check your spelling and grammar. - Check the application closing date and time and make sure you submit your application in advance.